f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r10900-1(config-role-admin)#

-To view the current mappings use the **show system aaa authentication roles** CLI command.
+To view the current mappings, use the **show system aaa authentication roles** CLI command.

 .. code-block:: bash